Prof. Udo Helmbrecht, Executive Director of ENISA.

 The Agency also assists the European Commission in the technical preparatory work for updating and developing Community legislation in the field of Network and Information Security.

 ENISA came into being following the adoption of Regulation (EC) No 460/2004 of the European Parliament and of the Council on 10 March 2004.
 Operations started in Crete in September 2005, after an initial setting up period in Brussels.
+The new ENISA basic Regulation is the

 Stay updated - subscribe to RSS feeds of ENISA news items & PRs!